HarvardPL/formulog/examples/tutorial.md

 **Intended audience**:
 This tutorial is intended for folks with some background with SMT solving, an ML-like functional language, and logic programming, as well as a level of comfort with formal programming language notation (like inference rules) -- so, essentially PL researchers and PL-oriented engineers.
-It is recommended to skim the relevant sections in the article by Jhala and Vazou, as we'll be referring to their text often (and not repeating their exposition).
+It is recommended to skim the relevant sections in the article by Jhala and Vazou, as we'll be referring to their text often, and we won't do much to explain how the type system actually works.

+XXX The PL practitioner, widely construed
+If not familiar with refinement type checking or bidirectional type systems, read XXX

 **Attribution**:
 This tutorial includes figures from the article [Refinement Types: A Tutorial](https://arxiv.org/abs/2010.07763) (v1) by Ranjit Jhala and Niki Vazou, which has been published under a [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).